Updated June 2, 2026

 How to Time Content Publication?

-Answer: The best time to publish executive content is Tuesday through Thursday between 8-10am and 5-6pm in your target audience's timezone, but the most important timing decision is alignment with news cycles and industry moments — not clock hours.
-LinkedIn's algorithm heavily weights recency, so timing LinkedIn posts around earnings seasons, regulatory announcements, or major industry events can 3-5x typical engagement.
-For earned media, Thursday and Friday pitches have the lowest competition among editors.
+Answer: Executive content tends to perform best when published Tuesday through Thursday between 8-10am and 5-6pm in your target audience's timezone, but the most important timing decision is alignment with news cycles and industry moments — not clock hours.
+LinkedIn's algorithm weights recency, so timing LinkedIn posts around earnings seasons, regulatory announcements, or major industry events can meaningfully lift engagement.
+For earned media, end-of-week pitches often face less competition in editors' inboxes.

 Content timing is a force multiplier on content quality.
 An exceptional article published at the wrong moment — three days after a news cycle has moved on, on a weekend when your buyers are offline, or during quarter-close when attention is elsewhere — reaches a fraction of the audience it would otherwise.
 The data on timing effects is surprisingly precise, and following it consistently is one of the highest-return optimizations available without changing a word of the content itself.